firebase/quickstart-android/auth/README.md

   - Select the **Auth** panel and then click the **Sign In Method** tab.
   - Click **Facebook** and turn on the **Enable** switch, then click **Save**.
   - Enter your Facebook **App Id** and **App Secret** and click **Save**.
-- Open the file `app/src/main/res/values/ids.xml` and replace the value of the `facebook_app_id` with the ID of the Facebook app you just created.
+- Open the file `app/src/main/res/values/ids.xml` and replace the values of `facebook_app_id` and `facebook_client_token` with the ID of the Facebook app you just created and the client token respectively.
 - Run the app on your device or emulator.
     - Select the **FacebookLoginFragment** from the main screen.
     - Click the **Sign In** button to begin.